G-e-n-e-v-e-n-s-i-S/Magic-Set-Editor-Bulk-Set-Modifier/README.md

 For the first, select "If the card's TYPE", "contains the following :" and write "Creature".
 For the second, select "And if the card's MANA VALUE", "is greater than the following number :" and write "4".

-If on the other hand you want to modify all the cards in the Set, select 0 conditions.
+If on the other hand you just want to modify all the cards in the Set, select 0 conditions.

 Define what modification needs to be applied.